 Overview

-Complex systems confront us everywhere we look.
-Atoms form molecules, molecules form cells, cells form organisms, neurons form minds, and minds form cultures and machines.
+Complex systems are everywhere.
+Atoms form molecules, molecules form cells, cells form organisms, neurons form minds, and minds give rise to culture and technology.
 At each step, new patterns appear that cannot be understood from the lower-level description alone.

 This book is about how to understand those patterns.

-Hierarchy does not propose a new scientific theory or a system of philosophy.
-Instead, it brings together ideas from physics, biology, neuroscience, artificial intelligence, and the study of complex systems to make the logic of emergence intelligible to a general reader.
+Hierarchy does not introduce a new theory or philosophical system.
+It draws together existing ideas from physics, biology, neuroscience, artificial intelligence, and complex systems, and uses them to make emergence easier to see and reason about.

 What kind of book this is

-Why do explanations naturally organize themselves into levels, and why does no single level render the others obsolete?
+This book focuses on a basic question: why is the world understandable using different levels of description at all?
+Why do explanations naturally organize themselves into levels, and why does no single level make the others unnecessary?

-Along the way, the book relies on the idea of levels of description and introduces new conceptual tools, such as mapping complexity, effective infinity, and the distinction between descriptive and constructive emergence, that help clarify long-standing confusions about reduction, explanation, and complexity.
+Along the way, it introduces new conceptual tools, such as mapping complexity, effective infinity, and the distinction between descriptive and constructive emergence, that help make sense of familiar tensions around reduction, explanation, and complexity.

 Who this is for

 Hierarchy is written for curious readers who are comfortable with ideas but not interested in equations.
 No specialized background is assumed.
-The goal is not to simplify complexity away, but to show why explanation naturally organizes itself into levels.
+The goal is not to simplify complexity away, but to make it more accessible and intuitive.

 Scientists, engineers, philosophers, and general readers alike will recognize familiar ideas here, arranged into a framework that reveals how they fit together.